-In class on Thursday, 10/26, peer groups will exchange hard copies of proposals.
-Students will read and comment on each other's proposals during class using a feedback form (can also make marginal comments).
-These feedback forms will be turned into the instructor with the revised proposal on 10/31.
-The written feedback counts towards each student's class participation grade for the 10/26 class (graded check plus, check, check minus, for seriousness and thoughtfulness).
+In class on Tuesday, 10/30, peer groups will exchange copies of proposals.
+Students will read and comment on each other's proposals during class using a feedback form and then discuss each proposal in person with the peer group.
+These feedback forms, any marginal comments, and oral discussion will inform the revisions for the final draft of the proposal.